skulltech/sumit-ghosh.com/_posts/2017-11-16-boyhood-through-some-quotes.md

 There are two characters in this movie that really touched me, making me think about life more and more.
 One is, obviously, Mason (junior).
 And another is Mason’s mom.
 Trying to analyze Mason’s personality from an _MBTI_ standpoint, I think he’s an INTP.
 But the way he’s portrayed in the movie kind of resembles an INFP in some aspects, so taking that into account I’d say he’s an INXP.
 Actually, his philosophies and ideals scream INTP, but his artsy interests makes him unlike a typical INTP, rather like a typical INFP.
 But as I’m focusing on his ideals and thoughts only, I’ll go with the INTP part of him.

 From childhood only, Mason knew he’s different as he’s more into movies and books than any of his friends.
-His character especially gets depth after he grows up into young–adulthood, his thoughts and philosophies being expressed mostly through his conversations with his girlfriend Sheena.
-I will copy–paste one of them from IMDb [here](http://www.imdb.com/title/tt1065073/quotes) —
+His character especially gets depth after he grows up into young-adulthood, his thoughts and philosophies being expressed mostly through his conversations with his girlfriend Sheena.
+I will copy-paste one of them from IMDb [here](http://www.imdb.com/title/tt1065073/quotes) —

 > __Mason__: I just feel like there are so many things that I could be doing and probably want to be doing that I’m just not.